amold83/Test/README.md

 *  Nudges:There are context-specific nudges throughout NH EASY to provide additional reminders and help for different scenarios.
 Banners across the top of the user’s dashboard homepage when they log in.

-#  Additional Functions Deloitte solution offers as part of the IE&E solution
+#  Additional Functions Deloitte solution offers as part of the Comprehensive IE&E solution (code not in this repository)
 NH EASY solution offers functions like Gateway toAccount Management, Recertification, Change Reporting, Reapply that has not been provided in this repository.

 ## Client